dwightjack/marco.solazzi.me/src/content/blog/journey-through-switches.md

   <figcaption>Switches &dash; <a href="https://commons.wikimedia.org/wiki/File:GtkSwitch.png">Wikimedia Commons</a> </figcaption>
 </figure>

-Since shadcn is based on [Radix UI](https://www.radix-ui.com/primitives), a pretty established React library with focus on accessibility, I decided to embark on a journey to see what other popular libraries were doing and how widespread the *labeled button* pattern was.
+Since shadcn is based on [Radix UI](https://www.radix-ui.com/primitives), a pretty established React library with a focus on accessibility, I decided to embark on a journey to see what other popular libraries were doing and how widespread the *labeled button* pattern was.

 ### Introduction to switches